2026, June 24

 Activists, scholars, artists and practitioners across diverse fields have taken computing as an object of critical study for as long as computing has been around.
 To take computing as an object of critical study is to make arguments and produce knowledge that centers the social and political conditions that make computing possible, and the implications that existing and future technologies will have, with attention to issues of justice, equity, and ethics.
 This gathering continues a series of listening sessions from ACM SIGCHI that have sought input on how to imagine a Critical Computing Conference that can meet the needs of activists, scholars, artists and practitioners while breaking harmful habits of academic conferences.
 The gathering begins with a set of round-table discussions featuring issues of critical computing.
 These are followed by threaded papers (in parallel tracks), in which academic contributions respond to one another before, during, and after the gathering, producing co-authored or multi-voiced works.

-During this fourth and final co-design gathering, we invite you to collectively imagine what a Critical Computing Conference could and should be.
+During this fourth gathering, held online, we invite you to collectively imagine what a Critical Computing Conference could and should be.
 Our aim is to surface values, needs, tensions, and possibilities across communities engaged in critical computing and to experiment with formats that challenge extractive, competitive, and exclusionary academic norms.
 We ultimately hope to support sustained conversation and collaboration beyond a single event.

 Topics and Questions

-- Histories and futures of critical computing movements/li>
+• Histories and futures of critical computing movements

 Format

-- Introductions: Conveners will open the gathering with an int the Critical Computing Conference listening process, its motivations, and goals.
+• Introductions: Conveners will open the gathering with an initial discussion of the Critical Computing Conference listening process, its motivations, and goals.

 How to Participate